ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 ### Enable Manual Links / Transparent Firewall

+!!! danger "Known issue"

+    A known issue in all `7.X` versions causes the [Configuration Import](../../IP_Fabric_Settings/system/Backup_and_Maintenance/configuration_import_export.md) feature to fail when importing a configuration containing any [Manual Links](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/manual_links.md).

+    To mitigate this issue, upgrade to the latest version.
+Alternatively, remove all manual links before exporting the configuration.

 This feature flag enable manual link configuration option in both global and snapshot settings.
 For more information about feature, see the [7.3 Release Notes](../../releases/release_notes/7.3.md#transparent-firewalls).